1AlexBunea/Portfolio-Website/README.md

 ## Contact

-You can contact me through the email button on my website or [your preferred contact method].
+You can contact me through the email button on my website or via [LinkedIn](https://www.linkedin.com/in/alex-bunea-8901751b6/).

 Thanks for visiting!